Freshman Admissions for International Students

 St. John Fisher College welcomes applications from qualified international students for study.

 Freshman applicants for undergraduate study must submit the following:

-- St. John Fisher College's Application for Admission (apply online).
+- St. John Fisher College's Application for Admission (apply through the Common Application).
 The application must be signed and dated and all required information must accompany the application when it is submitted.

 - Original or notarized copies of academic records from all secondary (high school) schools attended.
 If any of the student’s high school years were completed outside of the United States, those transcripts must be submitted through World Education Services for evaluation.
 Please visit the World Education Services website for further instructions.

 - SAT (Scholastic Aptitude Test) or ACT (American College Testing) test scores.

 - Find SAT test dates and registration deadlines for international students.

 - View a list of SAT international representation offices.